 Is LSD Addictive?

-This series of processes can very quickly lead to addiction as users attempt to chase a high and/or numb physical or emotional pain.
-During periods of abstinence, the addicted user’s brain is primed to re-engage in drug use when triggered by single use of the drug, environmental cue-induced craving, withdrawal, or stress — even in the face of negative health or social consequences.
-The compulsive drive to engage in drug use is aided by drug-induced deficits in impulse control and decision-making.
+During periods of abstinence, the addicted user's brain may be primed to re-engage in drug use when triggered by single use of the drug, environmental cues, craving, withdrawal, or stress, even in the face of negative health or social consequences.
+Additionally, drug-induced deficits in impulse control and decision-making can further contribute to the compulsive drive to engage in drug use.

-Furthermore, the intensity, long duration of action, and unpredictability of the LSD experience, which can be significantly challenging, likely causes recreational users to limit their frequency of use.
+Furthermore, the intensity, long duration of action, and unpredictability of the LSD experience, which can be challenging, likely lead recreational users to limit their frequency of use.
+This information supports the idea that classic psychedelics, including LSD, are not typically associated with addiction or compulsive use.

 LSD Tolerance Builds Quickly

-In fact, Alcoholics Anonymous co-founder Bill Wilson became an ardent supporter of the use of LSD-assisted therapy to treat alcohol addiction after participating in a supervised trip as part of a controlled experiment in 1956.
-Wilson believed that the spiritual implications of an LSD-induced mystical-type experience could help people to overcome addiction, but this hypothesis was dismissed by his counterparts and he left the organization two years later.
+Before prohibition, LSD was considered as a potential treatment for alcohol-use disorder.
+Alcoholics Anonymous co-founder Bill Wilson became a proponent of LSD-assisted therapy for alcohol addiction after participating in a supervised trip as part of a controlled experiment in 1956.
+Wilson believed that the spiritual implications of an LSD experience could aid in overcoming addiction.
+However, this hypothesis was dismissed by his peers, and he left the organization two years later.

 LSD may be used to treat alcoholism.